tarstutorials/vrsensorint/README.txt

+To anyone looking to update te Github Pages output:

+1. When you have tested a build on your machine and verified that it works, go into the build folder on your machine.

+2. Copy all the files in the build folder.

+3. Navigate to the docs folder.

+4. Delete any files from the docs folder that have the same name as the ones you copied from build.
+DO NOT DELETE THE .nojekyll file!

+5. Paste the new build files from the build folder into the docs folder.

+6. Upload commit.
+Note that only commits done to main will be reflected on the site.

+7. If you are confused at all, message me!
+Please don't try it yourself if you are unsure, we don't want to brick the site.
+Thanks!

 To any developers looking to use this site after a Git clone, here are some instructions:

 1. Create a directory called "build" in the ~/docs/ folder.
 Add this to the GitIgnore so that any build files don't get added into the repo.